What is a works contract and when to conclude it

 Payment terms

 The payment terms should also be defined as precisely as possible in the contract.
 The tradesman carrying out the work will need advances during the course of the work in order to carry out the work.
 The client, on the other hand, will expect to pay part of the price for the work after it has been completed, in case it is poorly done.
-It is therefore important to set not only the price for the whole job itself, but also the amount and due dates of the individual deposits.
+It is therefore important to set not only the price for the entire job itself, but also the amount and due dates of the individual deposits.

 Clearly set payment dates in advance will allow both parties to plan their finances and meet their obligations in a timely manner.
 Often the contractor will insist on negotiating a penalty or liquidated damages in the event that he records unpaid invoices with the customer.